Script Editor

 Do I need an account?

-No. All SpinLab panels work without signing in.
-An account lets you save scripts to the database so they persist across browser sessions and devices.
+No. All panels work without signing in.
+An account lets you save scripts to the database so they persist across sessions and devices.

 Saving scripts

-Sign in → write or edit a script in the Script Editor → click Save → enter a name.
-Your saved scripts appear in the Account panel.
-Click Load to restore one to the editor at any time.
+Sign in → write or edit a script → click Save → enter a name.
+Saved scripts appear in the Account panel.
+Click Load to restore to the editor.
+Registration may be disabled by the site admin — if so the Register tab is hidden.

 FAQ